itzthem3ji/alx-low_level_programming/0x03-debugging/README.md

-# The ALX Projects: Understanding Debugging
+# The ALX Low-Level Programming Projects In C: Understanding Debugging

 #### Areas Covered
 * What is debugging